JustAeris/WaterBot/README.md

 It will then notify you every N amount of time reminding you to drink water and how much.

-Feel free to use the link [here](https://discord.com/api/oauth2/authorize?client_id=812090297643302942&permissions=10240&scope=bot) to invite the bot to your own server.
+Follow this link to [invite the bot](https://discord.com/api/oauth2/authorize?client_id=812090297643302942&permissions=10240&scope=bot) to your own server.

 ## Development
 If you want to get to work on this bot, follow the steps below.
 But first, make sure your system